Can Cartilage Repair Prevent Joint Replacement?

 Before deciding on a much more involved procedure to replace or regenerate cartilage, your orthopedic surgeon may choose to try injections or minimally invasive surgery.

-- Platelet-Rich Plasma (PRP) Injections: Platelets in our blood naturally help heal our bodies after injury.
-During this procedure, platelets from your blood are filtered out into a concentrate then injected into the joint.
-There, the platelets stimulate the healing process.
+- Orthobiologic Injections: Growth factors in our blood naturally help heal our bodies after injury.
+During this procedure, orthobiologics from your blood are filtered out into a concentrate then injected into the joint.
+There, they stimulate the healing process.

-- Bone Marrow Concentrate (BMC) Injections: Stem cells from your body’s bone marrow are harvested to create a concentrate that is injected into the injured joint.
-Stem cells help to repair our bodies and can become any cell necessary.
+- Bone Marrow Concentrate (BMC) Injections: Cells from your body’s bone marrow are harvested to create a concentrate that is injected into the injured joint.
+They help to repair our bodies and can become any cell necessary.
 This increases the amount of healing that can take place.

 - Arthroscopy: This kind of surgery is minimally invasive, typically only requiring three or four small incisions through which the instruments are passed.
 These tools are used to grind and drill the bone in the joint.
 These techniques and microfracturing intentionally injure specific areas of the joint that then stimulate the body’s healing processes.